sujith-eag/vu-library/docs/mca/cs.md

 ![Figure 5.
 Logic flow: If the referral is not from a search engine, the script may use code from a URL.](/cs_cs/figure5.png)
 **Figure 5.** Logic flow: If the referral is not from a search engine, the script may use code from a URL.

+The obfuscated or dynamically generated code using the `atob()` js function and string concatenation that decodes a string of data that has been encoded using Base64 encoding.

+This is used to make it harder to read in the source which delays final URL until runtime to avoid filters and detectors.

 ![Figure 6.
 After redirection, the iframe displays content spoofing a hosting service, leading to a suspicious ZIP archive.](/cs_cs/figure6.png)
 **Figure 6.** After redirection, the iframe displays content spoofing a hosting service, leading to a suspicious ZIP archive.